Lead Based Paint Testing

 At Air Care & Restoration, we understand how much stress lead pollutants can cause to you and your home.
 Therefore, we go above and beyond to provide an in-depth guide of how to fix these hazards.

 Our job is to make you aware of the harmful effects of these pollutants and how to get rid of them fast.

 Lead Poison Test

-Air Care & Restoration personnel conduct lead testing using a portable X-Ray Fluorescence (XRF) spectrometer.
+Air Care & Restoration personnel perform lead poison testing using a portable X-Ray Fluorescence (XRF) spectrometer.
 This device allows us to test for lead in coatings, dust, and other materials.
-Additionally, samples of dust and paint chips are collected and sent to a certified lab for confirmation.
-Upon final review, a report is written to summarize the results of the field and lab test results.
+Additionally, we collect samples of dust and paint chips.
+Then they are sent to a certified lab for confirmation.

 Lead Testing Procedures

 Beyond the details described on our Lead Paint Removal page, we take special care to dispose of these toxic materials.
-The materials collected in our lead test are disposed of according to local hazardous waste regulations.
-In general, an abatement protocol will be written for each case and the work supervised by a Lead Certified Supervisor.
+As a result, all toxic materials collected in our lead test are disposed of according to local hazardous waste regulations.

 Call Us Today